jondhill333/ProjectManagementTool/README.md

 ## Contributing

 Thanks for your interest in contributing!
-There are many ways to contribute to this project.
-Please get in contact with me if you wish to contribute.
+There are many ways to contribute to this project - if you wish to please get in contact with me.